KirbyDownB/GEICOChatBot/README.md

 The user is first greeted with a prompt to put in their user name.
 This is to keep track of the recommendations.

 The chatterbot library is used to handle input.
 If the bot realizes the user is asking for a movie recommendation, it sends calls to the recommendation algorithm.
 If it realizes the user is asking for a song recommendation, we conditionally recommend a song to the user.
 If the bot realizes that the user is asking for a joke, it uses a joke api and returns a random joke.
 If the user is asking for none of these three things, the user submission is handled by the chatterbot greeting and conversation corpus.

+To run the chatbot, run `pip install -r requirements.txt" and then run `python3 chatbot.py`